aahincapie/aahincapie.github.io/pages/about.md

     <img src="https://cdn.theorg.com/0cddd548-dd49-4a02-83d9-03aea86949bc_thumb.jpg" alt="Employee Image" style="width: 100%;">
 </div>

-**Milena Agudelo:** Milena is a manager for Nature Climate Solutions at Verra, contributing to the evolution of Verra programs.
-She helps develop updates to existing rules and procedures and provides technical input for the development of new methodologies, particularly those related to ALM.
-Milena holds a bachelor's degree in Forest Engineering and a MSc in Forestry and Environmental Conservation.
-Previously, she supported Climate Friendly and South Pole for five years.
+**Milena Agudelo:** Milena is a manager for Nature Climate Solutions at Verra, responsible for reviewing registration and verification requests ensuring quality and integrity of ALM and WRC projects.
+She helps develop updates to existing rules and procedures and provides technical input for the development of new methodologies.
+Milena holds a bachelor’s degree in Forest Engineering and a MSc in Forestry and Environmental Conservation.
+Previously, she supported Climate Friendly and South Pole for six years.

 <div class="employee-image" style="border-radius: 50%; overflow: hidden;width: 100px; height: 100px;">
     <img src="https://www.terraglobalcapital.com/sites/default/files/styles/square241px/public/5-5D8A8603_0.jpg" alt="Employee Image" style="width: 100%;">